ajaniv/gcp-building-app/README.md

   token handling modules per target deployment platform.
 * During registration app may need to capture specific fields in addition to user name, password, and email.
 Not clear how this is achieved.
+* How will a python client be able to access the API using Firebase?